Raiden-Makoto/Raiden-Makoto/README.md

 - [UofTearsBot](https://uoftearsbot.vercel.app/): AI therapist because UofT is peak pain and suffering
 - [StopSeeker](https://github.com/Raiden-Makoto/stopseeker): Mobile app for real-time TTC Bus Arrivals (API is outdated so it probably doesn't work anymore)
 - [GoonCorner](https://github.com/Raiden-Makoto/67GoonCornerSybau): A Chrome extension that adds a video of subway surfers gameplay to every webpage.
 This extension is for Gen-Z and aims to improve ADHD attention.
 Project for HackTheValley X.
+- [SoundofMusic](https://github.com/Raiden-Makoto/SoundOfMusic): A complete ML pipeline for generating song + lyrics in the style of the goat Taylor Swift

 ## GitHub Stats
 ![Raiden's GitHub stats](https://github-readme-stats.vercel.app/api?username=Raiden-Makoto&show_icons=true&theme=highcontrast)